mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 title: Just-in-Time Compilation (JIT)
 ---

-This topic provides an explanation of what Just-in-Time compilation is and how it can be configured in Greenplum Database.
+This topic provides an explanation of what Just-in-Time compilation is and how to configure it in Greenplum Database.

 **Parent topic:** [Querying Data](../../query/topics/query.html)

 ## <a id="topic2"></a>What is JIT compilation?

 Just-in-Time (JIT) compilation is the process of turning some form of interpreted program evaluation into a native program, and doing so at run time.
-For example, instead of using general-purpose code that can evaluate arbitrary SQL expressiones to evaluate a particular SQL predicate like `WHERE a.col=3`, it is possible to generate a function that is specific to that expression and can be natively executed by the CPU, yielding a speedup.
+For example, instead of using general-purpose code that can evaluate arbitrary SQL expressiones to evaluate a particular SQL predicate like `WHERE a.col=3`, it is possible to generate a function that is specific to that expression and can be natively executed by the CPU, resulting in faster execution.

-Greenplum Database has builtin support to perform JIT compilation using LLVM when Greenplum Database is built with `--with-llvm`.
-If you installed Greenplum Database using the `rpm` installation file, the install option `--with-llvm` is not necessary.
+JIT compilation support is enabled with all RPM distributions of Greenplum Database.
+If you build Greenplum Database from source, you must include the `--with-llvm` build option to include JIT compilation support.

-It is possible to use JIT with both Postgres Optimizer and GPORCA.
-Since GPORCA and Postgres Optimizer use different models and the relation of their costs varies, you must tune the JIT thresholds according to your practical usage.
+It is possible to use JIT with both Postgres Planner and GPORCA.
+Since GPORCA and Postgres Planner use different models and the relation of their costs varies, you must tune the JIT thresholds according to your usage.
 See [Configuration](#topic4) for more information.

 ### <a id="topic21"></a>JIT accelerated operations

-Currently Greenplum Database's JIT implementation has support for accelerating expression evaluation and tuple deforming.
-Several other operations could be accelerated in the future.
+Currently Greenplum Database's JIT implementation supports for accelerating expression evaluation and tuple deforming.

 Expression evaluation is used to evaluate `WHERE` clauses, target lists, aggregates and projections.
 It can be accelerated by generating code specific to each case.

 Tuple deforming is the process of transforming an on-disk tuple into its in-memory representation.
 It can be accelerated by creating a function specific to the table layout and the number of columns to be extracted.

-### <a id="topic22"></a>Inlining
+### <a id="topic22"></a>In-line compilation (inlining)

 Greenplum Database is very extensible and allows new data types, functions, operators and other database objects to be defined.
 In fact, the built-in objects are implemented using nearly the same mechanisms.
 This extensibility implies some overhead, for example due to function calls.
-To reduce that overhead, JIT compilation can inline the bodies of small functions into the expressions using them.
+To reduce that overhead, JIT can use in-line compilation to fit the bodies of small functions into the expressions using them.
 That allows a significant percentage of the overhead to be optimized away.

 ### <a id="topic23"></a>Optimization